Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 34. Triangle Chart Patterns

 A reversal or continuation of the trend.
-This pattern is created in a triangle form.
+This chart pattern is created in a triangle form.

 • What It Means: The trend will likely continue after the breakout in a down or uptrend.